lewissbaker/cppcoro/README.md

 This library makes use of the [Cake build system](https://github.com/lewissbaker/cake) (no, not the [C# one](http://cakebuild.net/)).

-This library has been tested with C++ compiler from Visual Studio 2015 Update 3 and Visual Studio 2017.
+This library requires Visual Studio 2017 or later.

 ## Prerequisites